 AED Neuroimaging SIG

-Attached are two png files of a couple of brains from our study.
-One is from an underweight AN patient.
+The brain on the left is from an underweight AN patient.
 She has not yet recovered, though, so we do not have a weight-restored scan for her.
 It is probably the best one we have, though, to really get a visual sense of atrophy.
-Our other pre- post- scans are much more subtle and would really require volumetrics to get a sense of the change rather than just a visual glance.
-The second scan I included is one of our control subjects as a comparison.
+Our other pre- post- scans are much more subtle and would really require volumetrics to get a sense of the change rather than just a visual glance. is the brain on the right is one of our control subjects as a comparison.
 Obviously, it's a different brain, so getting the slices to match isn't perfect, but you can at least get a comparison of underweight brain vs.normal weight brain - even if it's a different person.